SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

     "Double click functionality
     "Registering an event handler for the double click event.
 In the example, a message "is displayed.
-Click cells in columns for which the cell type is not set to hotspot.
+Double-click cells in columns for which the cell type is not set to hotspot.
     SET HANDLER lcl_events=>double_click FOR alv->get_event( ).

     "Adding tooltips to the icon column cells